Thelymitra vulgaris

-Thelymitra vulgaris, commonly called the slender sun orchid or common sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra vulgaris, commonly called slender sun orchid or common sun orchid, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect, dark green leaf and up to nine relatively small, blue to purplish or white flowers.

 Description

 Thelymitra vulgaris is a tuberous, perennial herb with a single erect, channelled, dark green, linear to lance-shaped leaf 100-300 mm long and 4-12 mm wide.
 Between two and nine blue to purplish or white flowers, 15-25 mm wide are borne on a flowering stem 100-400 mm tall.
 The sepals and petals are 6-13 mm long and 2.5-5 mm wide.
 The column is pale blue or white, 4-5 mm long and about 2 mm wide.
 The lobe on the top of the anther is reddish brown with a yellow tip, gently curved and tube-shaped with a deeply notched tip.
 The side lobes curve gently upwards and have toothbrush-like tufts of white hairs with a glandular tip.
 The flowers are self-pollinating and open only slowly, even on hot days.
 Flowering occurs from September to November.